-When you think of Jesus' teaching, themes like grace, love, and forgiveness probably pop into your mind.
-You might think of heart-warming parables like The Prodigal Son or Jesus' promise to give rest to all who come to Him (Mt 11:28).
-But then you run across passages where Jesus says you cannot be His disciple unless you hate your children and carry a cross (Lk 14:26-27).
+When you think of Jesus' teachings, themes like grace, love, and kindness probably pop into your mind.
+But then you come across passages where Jesus says you cannot be His disciple unless you hate your children and carry a cross (Lk 14:26-27).

 Uh . . . what?

-Read the red letters of your Bible and you will find examples of unprecedented grace.
-But you'll also find harsh and shocking moral demands.
+Read the red letters of your Bible and you will find many examples of unprecedented grace.
+But you'll also find many harsh moral demands.
 So, how do we make sense of this?
 Is Jesus double-minded?

-But it's important to note that Jesus drilled deeper into Moses' law to reveal not only outward actions of the body, but inward intentions of the heart (Mt 5:27-48).
-According to Jesus, you must obey the law and do it with the right motivation.
+But it's important to note that Jesus drilled deeper into Moses's Law to reveal not only outward actions of the body, but inward intentions of the heart (Mt 5:27-48).
+According to Jesus, you must obey God's Law and do it with pure motivations.

 The Purpose of the Law

-Most Christians think the purpose of the law is to be our guide for righteousness.
-But that's not what the Bible says.
-Paul says the law has two functions: (1) to restrain sin and (2) to reveal sin.
+Most Christians think the purpose of the Law is to be our guide for righteousness before God.
+But that's not what Scripture teaches.
+Paul says the primary function of the Law is to reveal our sin.

-So, by the time Jesus arrived on the scene, Jews had fourteen centuries to learn what the law should have taught them – that they were dreadfully sinful and in desperate need of a Savior.
-However, the religious teachers had essentially replaced God's law with their own watered-down version (Mk 7:6-8).
-By teaching their rules more than God's law, they robbed the law of its power to expose sin.
+So, by the time Jesus was born, Jews had 14 centuries to learn what the Law should have taught them – that they were dreadfully sinful and in desperate need of a Savior.
+However, the religious teachers had replaced God's Law with their own watered-down version (Mk 7:6-8).
+In doing this, they robbed the Law of its power to expose sin.

-As a result, the people did not see their true condition, the menace of sin was not fully recognized, and the mouths of the self-righteous remained open.
-Therefore, Jesus had to do the law teachers' job for them: He had to bring "the hammer" as Luther called it – the unadulterated law of God.
+As a result, Jews did not see their true sinful condition and need of a Savior.
+Self-righteousness reigned.
+Therefore, Jesus had to do the Law teachers' job for them: He had to teach the unfiltered Law of God.

 The Big Mistake

-Most preachers today don't have a clue what to do with Jesus' demands.
+Many preachers today don't have a clue what to do with Jesus' demands.
 So, to escape their harshness, pastors water them down.

 And self-righteousness reigns.